tjvantoll/articles/nativescript/studio-webinar/article.md

 If you’ve been considering integrating a chatbot into your applications, Kinvey Chat is a great place to start, as it allows you to build bots that run the on the web, in mobile apps, and even places like Facebook Messenger.

-New to Studio is a chat view, that allows you to connect to any Kinvey Chat instances with a simple dropdown.
+New to Studio is a chat view, that allows you to connect to Kinvey Chat instances with a simple dropdown.

 ![](kinvey-chat-studio.png)